nikaiser/portfolio_docs/src/content/docs/3.8___iot/index.md

 title: Successful cell communication from sewer, re- faraday cage
 categories: ['biobot']
 ---
+`youtube: n7Q2LO8Xu4A`

+*Rob KillKelley demonstrating wireless communication to sampling device*

 #### Role
-Manager
+Lead

 ## Summary

-Directed and supported electromechanical engineer to develop a simple waterproof test box that enabled communication from a manhole.
+Directed and led electromechanical engineer to develop a simple waterproof test box that enabled communication from a manhole.
 Long thought to be impossible due to the assumption that the subterranean communication would be hindered by the manhole cover and thick cement walls, an informal Faraday cage; despite this assumption, we found an antenna and cellular enabled micro-controller configuration that allowed us to communicate from a manhole, from up to 5 ft deep.
 The tech developed in our mini-testbox was then grafted onto an existing gamma build unit and demonstrated that wireless communication can be enabled from an actual sampling device.

 ## Photos